-Offering open source support, the board can run various flavors of Linux, including the latest Ubuntu 16.04 and Android 4.4 KitKat, 5.0 Lollipop and 7.1 Nougat.
+Offering open source support, the board can run various flavors of Linux and Android.

 By implementing the eMMC 5.0, USB 3.0 and Gigabit Ethernet interfaces, the ODROID-XU4 boasts amazing data transfer speeds, a feature that is increasingly required to support advanced processing power on ARM devices.

 This allows users to truly experience an upgrade in computing, especially with faster booting, web browsing, networking, and 3D games.

 * Samsung Exynos5422 Cortex™-A15 2Ghz and Cortex™-A7 Octa core CPUs

 * Mali-T628 MP6(OpenGL ES 3.1/2.0/1.1 and OpenCL 1.2 Full profile)